Bone Cancer

 Many types of cancer (such as breast cancer, prostate cancer and lung cancer) frequently spread to the bones.
 This is called metastasis.
 This fact sheet only includes information about cancer that began in the bone (called primary bone cancer); cancers that began in other parts of the body and spread to the bone (metastases) are not included.

-Each year in New York State, about 140 men and 100 women (including children) are diagnosed with bone cancer.
-About 50 men and 35 women, again including children, in New York die of the disease each year.
+Bone cancer can occur at any age.
+Each year in New York State, almost 150 men and nearly 100 women (including children) are diagnosed with bone cancer.
+Over 50 men and almost 40 women, again including children, in New York die of the disease each year.

 What factors increase risk for developing bone cancer?